Digital Nomad Guide for Melbourne, Australia

 Internet speed across the city is pretty decent and most cafes have wifi.
 However, we did notice that the wifi speed is not as fast as in Europe or digital nomad hotspots like Thailand.

 Regarding Sim Cards, the easiest nowadays is getting en E-sim.
 Check if your phone is compatible first.
-The easiest way is using Airalo, which is an app that lets you purchase and download various E-Sim cards from around the world.
+The easiest way is using Saily, which is an app that lets you purchase and download various E-Sim cards from around the world.

 When To Go